How to Write an Excellent Lab Report

 • Other figures should be labeled numerically as “Figure 1”, “Figure 2”, etc. and should have a descriptive figure caption below the figure.

-Class results from the heart rate lab show that measured resting heat rates ranged between 44 and 103 beats per minute (bpm)with most resting heart rates in the order of 68-73 bpm (Figure 1).
+• Provide Reference any graphs and tables within the text (see example below): > Class results from the heart rate lab show that measured resting heat rates ranged between 44 and 103 beats per minute (bpm) with most resting heart rates in the order of 68-73 bpm (Figure 1).
 The variation of heat rates between individuals was generally larger than the variation in repeated heart rate measurements for the same person (Table 1). <… More description>

 Figure 1: Distribution of measured resting heart rates in beats per minute (BPM) collected in Fall 2022